dorumrr/de1984/FIREWALL.md

 - Continuously monitor Shizuku state (if using ConnectivityManager or iptables with Shizuku)
 - Continuously monitor root availability (if using iptables with root)
 - If backend becomes unavailable, immediately trigger fallback to VPN
-- Never leave a gap where firewall is down
+- Never leave a gap where firewall is down if possible

 ---